COVID19 Prevention Checklist Industry Guidance

 - Maintaining physical distancing of 6 feet and masking are the primary tools to avoid transmission of respiratory droplets between individuals.
-Gathering size must follow the Governor’s Executive Orders.
+Gathering size must follow the Governor’s Executive Order.
+Under the Governor's order, houses of worship may now accommodate five people per 1,000 square feet of space, or up to 50 people, whichever is greater.
 If the indoor space cannot seat or otherwise accommodate the gathering limit in compliance with the six-foot distancing requirement, attendance must be limited to allow for such compliance.
+(Updated 2/12/21)

 - Limits on gathering size also apply to other ceremonies and rituals such as weddings and funerals.
 Additional guidance on funerals is available through the CDC.

-- Place signage at entrances and throughout the facility alerting staff and members to the required occupancy limits, 6 feet of physical distance, and policy on cloth face covering.
-Face coverings are recommended by the CDC and currently required in public places, per the Governor’s Executive Order.
-(Updated 11/5/20)
+- Place signage at entrances and throughout the facility alerting staff and members to the required occupancy limits, 6 feet of physical distance, and policy on masks.
+Masks are recommended by the CDC and currently required in public places, per the Governor’s Executive Order.
+(Updated 2/12/21)

 - Ensure adequate supplies (e.g., soap, paper towels, hand sanitizer, tissue) to support healthy hygiene practices, including increased cleaning and disinfection procedures.

 - Clean and disinfect surfaces and objects that are frequently touched.
 This may include cleaning objects/surfaces not ordinarily cleaned daily (e.g., doorknobs, light switches, classroom sink handles, countertops).
 Provide EPA-registered disposable wipes so that commonly used surfaces (e.g., keyboards, desks, remote controls) can be wiped down.